Robert-van-Engelen/unix-tools/README.md

 - download this repo and change dir to the `learn` directory
 - execute `./ch1.pages` to view the first chapter
-- if the TUI screen looks garbled, then exit the TUI and make sure your `TERM` environment variable is set to `ansi` or `xterm` by executing `export TERM=ansi` in bash or`setenv TERM ansi` in csh or tcsh
+- if the TUI screen looks garbled, then exit the TUI by pressing `q` and make sure your `TERM` environment variable is set to `ansi` or `xterm` by executing `export TERM=ansi` in bash or`setenv TERM ansi` in csh or tcsh

 There is a TUI script for each chapter and subject: